Orkunkok/orkunkok.github.io/README.md

 ### **Engineering Intern, Havelsan Radar Teknoloji (HTR)**
 *1 July 2025 - 29 July 2025*
-* Designed a power module which will be used in land defence systems.
+* Designed a power module that will be used in land defence systems.

 ### **Engineering Intern, Europower**
 *3 July 2023 - 28 July 2023*